 Ingredients for Crock Pot French Onion Soup

-- Cheese – Gruyère or Swiss cheese work wonderfully, offering that gooey, melty topping.
+- Cheese – Gruyère or Swiss cheese for a gooey topping.

-- Baguette or Crusty Bread – Perfect for topping the soup and soaking up flavors.
+- Baguette or Crusty Bread – To soak up the soup.

-- Thyme and Bay Leaves – Enhance the aromatic quality of the soup.
+- Thyme and Bay Leaves – Adds a nice aroma.

 Detailed Recipe for Crock Pot French Onion Soup